Satisfactory Academic Progress (SAP) Policy for Financial Aid

 Maximum Hour Limit

-For students seeking their first bachelor’s, the maximum number of credit hours (180 total attempted hours).
-For first master’s, the maximum credit hours is limited to 150% of the published degree program length and includes all hours attempted (including repeats and withdrawals) at any institution of higher education and any hours accepted in transfer, even if financial aid was not received.
-Evaluated credit also will be included in the total attempted hours once articulated by the Registrar’s Office.
+Students are expected to complete their degree pursuits within a maximum timeframe.
+This is limited to 150% of the published degree program length in the catalog and includes all overall hours attempted (including repeats and withdrawals) at any university of higher education and any hours accepted in transfer, even if financial aid was not received.
+Evaluated credit will also be included in the total attempted hours once articulated by the Registrar’s Office.
+Once a student maximizes the allotted credit hours, he/she is no longer eligible for financial aid.

 A student’s SAP status (quantitative and qualitative) is calculated at the end of the spring semester for all students enrolled at A&M-San Antonio regardless of whether they are receiving financial aid.